sqpl13/next-js-blog/README.md

 # Next JS Blog

-A project dedicated to documenting my coding journey and sharing the knowledge I've acquired along the way.
+An immersive project dedicated to meticulously documenting my experiences as a software engineer, capturing the valuable insights and milestones achieved throughout my coding journey.

 ## Tech Stack